Alyssacobbs/Sentiment_Sorter/writeup.md

 What is the most common sentiment observed in your sample of 50 reviews according to your OpenAI labeled data?

-[The most common sentiment observed in my sample of reviews is negative.]
+[The most common sentiment observed in my sample of reviews was negative.]

 ## Question 2